Hosted99/READ-ME-FOR-THE-BOT/README.md

 ### 🌐 Translation Systems — Password Activation

 #### 1. Flag Reaction Translator
 React with a flag → translation in channel, disappears after 2 min.
-Each user gets their own translation.
 ```
 !translate-enable <password>   ← activate for THIS server
 !translate-disable             ← disable (Admin only)